Gabriel-8813/Languages_and_ML/README.md

 This may be due to the limitations of the dataset used.
 Data imblalance for some categories may have led to poor recall for some endangerment classes, such as the Severely Endangered class.

 The 75% accuracy from the baseline Random Forest Model is the best result so far and is a viable result.
 And since optimization is proving counter-productive, no further optimization was conducted.

+# XGBoost

+A third attempt at improving overall accuracy was made with XGBoost.

 ## Code Explanation: